 Here’s my recipe for a family favourite, Cottage Pie.
 Mince covered in a rich gravy, warm comfort food for all to enjoy!

-I’ve shown the recipe for a cauliflower mash top, but you could change this for sweet potato, swede, or a creamy normal white potato mash, but bear in mind that these alternatives are much higher in carbs than a cauliflower mash top.
+I’ve shown the recipe for a cauliflower mash top, but you could change this for celeriac mash, sweet potato, swede, or a creamy buttery normal white potato mash, but bear in mind that these alternatives are higher in carbs than a cauliflower mash top.

-Depending on your level of insulin resistance and tolerance to potato will determine which is a better choice for you, remembering that although some people tolerate sweet potato or swede better than normal potato, they are still high carb vegetables that have been cooked and mashed, meaning they are digested much faster and will therefore spike blood sugar levels.
+Depending on your level of insulin resistance and tolerance to potato will determine which is a better choice for you, remembering that although some people tolerate sweet potato or swede better than normal potato, they are still high carb vegetables that have been cooked and mashed, meaning they are digested much faster and will therefore spike blood sugar levels higher and quicker too.

 This recipe can also be tweaked further to be made vegetarian by using Quorn mince or a meat free alternative mince.
 It can be made dairy free and vegan by using Violife cheese instead of regular cheddar.